The Cairngorms Up-Close: Gallery

 Lygocoris pabulinus

-About: Common green capsids can be found across much of Great Britain on a range of plants, especially nettles.
+About: Common green capsids can be found across much of Great Britain on a range of plants, including bramble, hogweed, nettles, oxeye daisy, raspberry, and wild angelica.

-Date range for adult records: 1 August to 8 September
+Date range for live (non-diapausing) adult records: 1 August to 8 September (39 days)

 Lygus punctatus